At Langdale CE School we live by our school values:

 In the EYFS, religious education is an integral part of the topic work covered during the year.
 We relate the RE aspects of the children’s work to the relevant areas of the Early Years Foundation Stage Profile which underpin the curriculum planning for children aged three to five.

-The main religion which we focus upon is Christianity; we also learn about Buddhism and other religions through special festivals such as Hinduism at Diwali.
+The main religion which we focus upon is Christianity; we also learn about Buddhism and Islam and other religions through special festivals such as Hinduism at Diwali.
 We try to broaden our pupils understanding of living in a multi-cultural society by visits to and from people of other faiths.

 Buddhism and Temple Trip

 This half term we have been learning about Buddhism.
 We have been reading about their beliefs and have enjoyed watching videos of Buddhists talking about their faith.
 We have enjoyed hearing the story of Buddha and his teachings.
 We have compared the Buddhist precepts to the Christian Ten Commandments.
 Meditation is a really important part of the Buddhist faith and we have tried to practise it in school.
 After learning about Lung-ta (Tibetan Prayer flags) and Buddhist symbols and mantras, we made our own prayer flags and will hang them from the hill in our wood.